 As mentioned earlier, ESD is merely one type of electrical stress that can exceed specific capabilities of a device.
 EOS is a much broader term for results which can result from a multitude of stresses and root causes.
-It is critical to understand therefore that if EOS refers to many independent possible root causes there can be no single protection strategy for EOS damage.
-In particular, since many device users seem to be confused by this, it must be stated clearly, ESD protection does not provide any predictable protection for EOS root causes other than ESD.
-This misconception has been refuted convincingly in JEDEC publications JEP155 [3] and JEP157 [4] where it is convincingly shown that the incidence of EOS-induced failures is independent of the level of HBM and CDM robustness.
-Rather, improvement and mitigation of EOS failure causes, will only advance through better communication between the supplier and the customer.
+It is critical to understand therefore that, if EOS refers to many independent possible root causes, there can be no single protection strategy for EOS damage.
+In particular, since many device users seem to be confused by this, it must be stated clearly, ESD

+Figure 5: A graphical depiction of how absolute maximum ratings should be interpreted.
+The blue line is the number of components suffering immediate, catastrophic EOS damage. protection does not provide any predictable protection for EOS root causes other than ESD.

+This misconception has been refuted convincingly in JEDEC publications JEP155 [4] and JEP157 [5] where it is shown that the incidence of EOS-induced failures is independent of the level of HBM and CDM robustness.
+Rather, improvement and mitigation of EOS failure causes will only advance through better communication between the supplier and the customer.
 This includes proper understanding of AMR, realistic specifications for it, finding the root cause of EOS damage incidents, and identifying the field and system application issues.